uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 class Idol(val name: String, var age: Int) {
 }
 ```
-Now that are class is now empty, we can get rid of the brackets all together.
+Now that our class is empty, we can get rid of the brackets all together.
 ```kotlin
 class Idol(val name: String, var age: Int)
 ```